Best Gifts for Bass Players – 20 Awesome Gifts for Bassists

 This instrument cable is one of the best options in its price class and a great gift for any musician who plays an electric instrument.

 Headphone amps are primarily made for musicians (bassists included) who are unable to use conventional amps for practicing at home.
 Also, they’re a great solution for musicians who travel a lot and don’t want to lug their equipment around.
-If your bassist is one of them, a headphone amp is a great gift.
+If your bassist is one of them, a headphone amp is a great gift for bass players.

 This Vox mini-amp comes in with a standard ¼” plug and a standard 3.5mm headphone jack.
 The plug is foldable and the amp can easily fit in a gig bag pocket.
 The AP2BS offers great tone and reliability, as well as classic, elegant styling.